mongodb/specifications/source/client-side-encryption/tests/README.rst

    Expect this to succeed.
 Use the returned UUID of the key to explicitly encrypt and decrypt the string "test" to validate it works.

    Call ``client_encryption_invalid.createDataKey()`` with the same masterKey.
-Expect this to fail with an network exception indicating failure to resolve "doesnotexist.local".
+Expect this to fail with a network exception indicating failure to resolve "doesnotexist.local".

 11. Call ``client_encryption_invalid.createDataKey()`` with "kmip" as the provider and the following masterKey: